TAR-ALEX/ESP32-Wireless-Serial-Web-Interface/README.md

    - **`COMPRESSION_ENABLED`**: Enable GZ compression for the HTML file.
 This reduces the size of the HTML file, improving load times and performance.

-3. **Run the Script**: Execute the script to build the Vite web page:
+3. **Run the Script**: Execute the script to build the Vite web page from the root directory of the project:
    ```bash
    ./compile_page_bytes.sh
    ```